Pair correlations of one-dimensional model sets and monstrous covariograms of Rauzy fractals

 which we call a \textit{cut-and-project set}.
 If $W$ has non-empty interior, $\oplam(W)$, or any translate $t+\oplam(W)$ with $t \in \RR^{d}$, is called a \textit{model set}.
 When the boundary $\partial W$ has zero Haar measure in $H$, the model set is called \textit{regular}. \end{definition}

 Now, one version of the Pisot substitution conjecture states that, if we have a set of control points $\vL^{}_{i}$ of a~tiling arising from a Pisot substitution, we can find a suitable LCAG $H$ and relatively compact sets $W^{}_{i} \subset H$ with non-empty interior such that $\vL^{}_{i} = \oplam(W^{}_{i})$ up to a~set of zero density.
 We restrict ourselves to unimodular substitutions, which means we have $\lvert \det(M_{\varrho})\rvert = 1$.
 Under this additional assumption, we obtain a Euclidean CPS \cite{TAO, SingThesis}.
+This is also plausible from the results in \cite{BK}, which establish an appropriate connection to a~minimal rotation on a torus, and thus a fully Euclidean embedding.

-Since one can without loss of generality assume that all $\vL^{}_{i}$ belong to the ring of integers $\mathcal{O}^{}_{\QQ(\lambda)}$ of the algebraic number field $\QQ(\lambda)$, where $\lambda$ is the inflation factor, we employ a~\emph{Minkowski embedding} of $\mathcal{O}^{}_{\QQ(\lambda)}$ to obtain the lattice $\cL$.
+Since one can, without loss of generality, assume that all $\vL^{}_{i}$ belong to the ring of integers $\mathcal{O}^{}_{\QQ(\lambda)}$ of the algebraic number field $\QQ(\lambda)$, where $\lambda$ is the inflation factor, we employ a~\emph{Minkowski embedding} of $\mathcal{O}^{}_{\QQ(\lambda)}$ to obtain the lattice $\cL$.
 The projection $\pi$ on its first coordinate gives the control points, whereas the remaining ones give the projection $\pi^{}_{\mathrm{int}}$ into the internal space, which is $\RR^{m}$ (if $\lambda$ is of degree $n$, then $m=n-1$).
 Now, for the windows, one considers the $\star$-image of Eq.~\eqref{eq:EMS} and its closure.
 Then, with $W^{}_{i} \defeq \overline{\vL^{\star}_i}$, we obtain

 which is an iterated function system on the space $\big(\mathcal{K}(\RR^{m})\big)^n$ of all $n$-tuples of non-empty compact subsets of $\RR^{m}$ equipped with Hutchinson's metric; see \cite{BM-Self} for details.
 Since the RHS defines a contraction, by Hutchinson's theorem \cite{Hutch} (a version of the Banach's contraction principle), one has a unique solution.
 The resulting sets are called \emph{Rauzy fractals} and have been studied extensively; see for example \cite{AHRauzy,BG2020, STTopo}.
 Some of their properties include the fact that they are topologically regular (i.e., no isolated points) and compact sets of positive measure with a (usually) fractal boundary \cite{BST}.
 If the internal space is one-dimensional, one can even speak of the Rauzy fractal being a \textit{Cantorval}, for which we refer the reader to \cite{BGM2024}.
-Let us summarise some useful properties as follows.
+Let us summarise some useful properties of Rauzy fractals as follows.